dnlmzw/time-spent/README.md

 - Sort output table by date / time
 - Re-factor main.css
 - Input fields picks current date -15d and current date
-- Redirect if credentials died
+- Redirect if credentials expires
 - Don't reload if date picked is the same as before

 ## Known issues

 - Google doesn't always get the latest date if events are set to repeat inside Google Calendar, but then later removed.
-Might have to do with the cancelled events that I need to check if they're in that array.
+Might have to do with the "undefined" calendar where there are events that I need to check if appear.